skh/superduperdrive/README.md

-# tictactoe
-This is my version of the Tic Tac Toe project in Udacity's Java Web Developer Nanodegree
+This is my version of the Super Duper Drive project in Udacity's Java Web Developer Nanodegree